MatthewCYLau/aws-react-elasticsearch-terraform/README.md

 sh deploy/lambdas/<FUNCTION_NAME>/updateFunction.sh
 ```

-Note, you may encounter 'Function not found' error the first time running the script
+Note, you may encounter `Function not found` error the first time running the script

 ## Deploy